tkachenkoas/spring-http-client-configuration-and-testing/Part 1 - Options and testing.md

 - [Part 6 - Adding observability for web client](...)
 All source code is available in the [GitHub repository](https://github.com/tkachenkoas/spring-web-client-in-depth).

 Specifically, I am targeting the case of a big project with multiple teams and multiple services.
 In such a case, it is important to have a consistent approach to common tasks like making HTTP calls so that the code is straightforward to understand and maintain by all the teams.

-In this article, I will cover high-level topics (but with a few small dive-ins) and provide examples for various approaches to making HTTP calls in Java, and how to test them.
+In this article, I will cover high-level topics with occasional dive-ins and provide examples for various approaches to making HTTP calls in Java, and how to test them.
+If you are going to check out the source code, please don't blame me for the fact that `.gradlew test` task fails: I did not invest time into making the project's build green (mostly because I reuse same ports).
+But every individual test will pass if you run it.

 I will not be covering the topic of reactive/async clients, as it's a separate topic.
 Also, most applications still use synchronous clients (and other blocking processing).
 And as Java 21 is already out, it might be that